-- That depends on whether you are a freshman coming from high school, a transfer student, an international student, or a graduate student.
-See the Applications section for the requirements that fit you.
-If your questions aren’t answered there, you contact your admissions counselor for advice and info.
+That depends on whether you are a first-year student coming from high school, a transfer student, an international student, or a graduate student.
+See the Requirements and Applications section for the requirements that fit you.
+If your questions aren’t answered there, contact your admission counselor for advice and information.

-- For application deadlines and a full list of important dates, see the dates and deadlines page.
+For application deadlines and a full list of important dates, see the Deadlines page.
 All deadlines are “postmarked by” dates (not received-by dates).

-- No. Apply for scholarships at the same time you apply for admission to the University.
+No. Apply for scholarships at the same time you apply for admission to the University.
 (Or after, if you like–just be sure to apply before the deadline.)
-You will need a WSU ID number in order to access the scholarship application form; your WSU ID will automatically be emailed to you when you submit your admission application.

 Washington State University

 PO Box 641067

 Pullman, WA 99164-1067

 How do I know if you received my transcripts?